-I have been working in professional theatre for over 15 years in a number of capacities, including artistic work, administration, education and production.
-Since 2005, with the development of After the Crash: a play about brain injury which was commissioned by Toronto Rehab and University of Toronto, I have been working with health researchers, community members and clinical practitioners integrating the arts in health care research and practice.
+I have worked in professional theatre for 20 years in a number of capacities, including artistic work, administration, education and production – this includes companies such as Canadian Stage Company, Young People’s Theatre, Mirvish Productions, Tarragon Theatre, The Charlottetown Festival, and many Toronto-based independent theatre companies.
+Since 2005, with the development of After the Crash: a play about brain injury which was commissioned by Toronto Rehab and University of Toronto, I have been working with health researchers, community members and clinical practitioners integrating the arts in disability, aging and health research and practice.
 In 2008 I launched Possible Arts.

-I am a founding member of both Ruckus Ensemble, a theatre company committed to producing After the Crash, and The Question Company, a company dedicated to the creation of new, innovative theatre pieces, with a particular focus on physical work.
+I am also a founding member of both Ruckus Ensemble, a theatre company committed to producing After the Crash, and The Question Company, a company dedicated to the creation of new, innovative theatre pieces, with a particular focus on physical work.

-photo credit: Dahlia Katz
+photo credit: Lisa MacIntosh